Easy Pineapple Upside Down Cake Recipe

 - Arrange pineapple slices in a single layer in the pan.

-- This is also why I like the canned pineapple because it helps to line up the pineapple and assure they are equally distributed.
+- This is also why I like canned pineapple: it helps line up the pieces and ensures they are evenly distributed.ย

 Step#3: Beat Eggs and Sugar

-- In a standing mixer beat the eggs and granulated sugar on high until a soft pale yellow mixture forms.
+- In a standing mixer fitted with the whisk attachment, beat the eggs and granulated sugar on high speed until a soft, pale yellow mixture forms.

-- You should beat for at least 5-7 minutes in order to get the best volume.
+- You should beat for 5-7 minutes to get the best volume.

 Step#4: Add Dry Ingredients